 July – July is similar to june, however the tarpon often are in much more predictable patterns and ‘settled in’ to the summer time conditions.
 Though the business is usually starting to slow down a little bit.
 I myself still fish a fair amount in July, especially since the tarpon fishing can still be very very good.
 With the good fishing and having a lot of it to myself, July is one of my favorite months to fish for tarpon.
 Some will tell you it’s gotten too hot though that just isn’t true.
 If you make the far runs as I like to do into the everglades the day time fishing can be red hot this time of year.
 Evening trips are still productive fishing crabs or even dead bait, usually the live mullet fishing isn’t quite as good as it is in the spring.
 Sometimes even going after dark is a good bet at this time especially to beat the heat.
 Though pilchards, if you can find them, can work wonders especially during the daylight hours around the local bridges and channels.
 But for me I am usually dialed in on my full day backcountry fishing for tarpon at this time.
 Many of the migrating tarpon have moved on in July, so we don’t catch as many 100+ lbers, but many in the 30 to 80 lb range.
-Usually the bait guys are done for catching and selling live mullet at this time, but if you are someone like me that primarily tarpon fishes I am still catching them in them in the backcountry.
-3/4 or full days are recommended and early departures as well.
+Usually the bait guys are done for catching and selling live mullet at this time, but if you are someone like me that primarily tarpon fishes I am still catching them daily in the backcountry.
+3/4 or full days are recommended and early 6 AM departures as well.